Kappa Cygnid Meteor Shower 2026: Don’t Miss Shooting Stars on August 17

 - Best visible from: Northern Hemisphere

-Kappa Cygnids 2026: Visibility forecast
+Kappa Cygnids 2026: Visibility Forecast

 In 2026, viewing conditions for the Kappa Cygnids will be favorable.
 The shower will peak under a waxing crescent Moon, which will set early in the evening, leaving the rest of the night dark for relaxed, uninterrupted meteor watching.